Scrum is a buzzword, the virtue signal of choice for middle management in software organizations.

 I need to break the API into pieces that can be completed in 2-week increments.
-We don’t plan super far ahead in Scrum (which is good, things change rapidly) so I just need to figure out what I can get done in my next sprint.
-I might be able to get some of the endpoints done quickly, but I have bugs to fix and I certainly don’t want to miss my goals, so I play it safe and estimate that in this first sprint I can complete two of the endpoints.
+We don’t plan super far ahead in Scrum (which is good, as requirements often change rapidly) so I just need to figure out what I can get done in my next sprint.
+I might be able to get some of the endpoints done quickly, but I do have other bugs to fix and I certainly don’t want to miss my goals, so I play it safe and estimate that in this first sprint I can complete two of the endpoints.

 This creates artificial stopping points.
 Rather than just continuing with the API after the first two endpoints, I’m incentivized to stop.
 This doesn’t mean a good and honest developer actually would stop, but I’m incentivized by the system to stop.
-An API that could have been completed in 2 months could now take almost 4 months.
-Imposter syndrome starts to set in, but at least management will have pretty burndown charts.
+An API that could have been completed in 2 months could now take almost 4 months, but hey, at least management will have pretty burndown charts.